Isla Mujeres vs Cozumel: Which Mexican Island Should You Visit?

 Isla Mujeres is renowned for Playa Norte, one of the most beautiful beaches in Mexico.
 The sand is powdery white, and the water is calm, clear, and shallow — ideal for swimming and lounging.
 You can wade out far into the water and still touch the bottom, which makes it excellent for families and casual swimmers.

 Other beaches on the island, like Playa Sol and Playa Lancheros, offer quieter options for those looking to avoid crowds.
-Since Isla Mujeres is surrounded by calm waters, it’s also a great place for stand-up paddleboarding, kayaking, and relaxing on a float.
+Since calm waters surround Isla Mujeres, it’s also a great place for stand-up paddleboarding, kayaking, and relaxing on a float.

 Cozumel